digitalsadhu/loopback-component-jsonapi/README.md

 ### errorStackInResponse
-Along handleErrors, When true, this option will send the error stack if available within the error reponse.
+Along handleErrors, When true, this option will send the error stack if available within the error response.
 It will be stored under the `source.stack` key.

-**Be careful, this option should never be enabled in production environment.
-It can propagate some sensitive datas.**
+**Please be careful, this option should never be enabled in a production environment.
+Doing so can expose sensitive data.**

 #### example
 ```js